 Two children from each class are awarded worker of the week.
-Their picture is displayed on the worker of the week tree in the hall.
-A letter is sent home to parents to inform them of their child's achievement.
+They receive a certificate in assembly and their work is displayed in the class celebration book.

 Each week a child is chosen for star of the week.
 Their picture is displayed and their peers write nice things about that person on post-it notes.
 These are shared in assembly and then sent home for parents to see on a Friday.
-Two students are chosen every week for 'BBC (Being Brilliant Club), this means they have demonstrated outstanding behaviour and have followed the schools values and promoted these in school life.